erfianugrah/video-resizer/README.md

 ## Caching Strategy

-The service implements a comprehensive caching strategy using the Cloudflare Cache API with cache tags for purging.
+The service implements a multi-layered caching strategy using the Cloudflare Cache API, KV storage for transformed variants, and cache tags for purging.

 ### Cache Configuration